 Abortion Procedures

-Known as abortion pills, at-home abortion, medical abortion, and RU-486.
-Used through the 10th week of pregnancy, RU-486 is a two-drug method.
+Known as abortion pills, this method is sometimes also called an "at-home abortion," "medical abortion," or RU-486.
+Used through the 10th week of pregnancy, RU-486 is a two-drug regimen.
 The first pill, mifepristone, is a synthetic steroid that blocks the hormone progesterone.
-This is intended to kill the baby before his/her expulsion.
-Women then take a second drug, misoprostol (which is a synthetic prostaglandin), to induce contractions and expel the dead baby.
+This is intended to kill the preborn baby through starvation before his/her expulsion.
+Women then take a second drug, misoprostol (which is a synthetic prostaglandin), around 72 hours later to induce contractions and expel the dead baby.
 Ella, another abortion drug which is falsely labeled as birth control, works in the same way.
-More from Students for Life on chemical abortion here
+More from Students for Life of America on Chemical Abortion Pills here.

 After dilation of the cervix, a suction curette (a tube with a serrated tip) is inserted into the uterus.
 The strong suction (29 times the power of a household vacuum cleaner) tears the baby’s body apart and sucks it through the hose into a container.
 This is the most common method of surgical abortion in the first 12 weeks of pregnancy.